Pascal Pinon press conference, Reykjavík, 2009

-The medium of 'blogging' (what does that mean anymore?) has changed as well; it's hard to keep a fresh approach to something with a limited audience.
-Sometimes life gets in the way.
-That said, I'm still amazed at Alda and Auður's contributions over the past ten years: establishing world class portals that are the entry points into their wonderful, strange and troubled island.
+The medium of “blogging” (does that mean anything anymore?) has changed as well; it’s hard to keep a fresh approach to something with a limited audience, and sometimes life just gets in the way.
+That said, I’m still amazed at Alda and Auður’s contributions over the past ten years: establishing world class portals that are the entry points into their wonderful, strange and troubled island.
 Auður, in particular, is going above and beyond what anyone expects of a blogger.
-In contrast, I've noticed that my 'Icelandic' posts here have dwindled recently and, unfortunately, a return trip to recharge my 'batteries' seems unlikely.
-The continuing economic hardships in Iceland haven't helped diminish my sense of pessimism either.
+In contrast, I’ve noticed that my Icelandic posts here have dwindled recently and, unfortunately, a return trip to recharge my batteries seems unlikely.
+The continuing economic hardships in Iceland haven’t helped diminish my sense of pessimism either.

 I’m now twenty three times over, and then some, but Iceland still casts a spell.